robtweed/node-mdbm/README.md

 - increment (Atomically increments a global node, using the specified subscripts)
 - decrement (Atomically decrements a global node, using the specified subscripts)
 - remoteFunction   (Execute a function within the Mumps system and return the response)
+- transaction   (Execute a sequence of Global manipulations in strict order, specified as an array of setJSON and kill JSON documents.)
 - version   (returns the M/DB:Mumps build number and date)

 With the exception of *version*, the APIs follow the same pattern: